MolBIFFM/diana/README.md

     }
 ]
 ```
 The conversion of measurements that a range refers to.
-It defaults to the log2-fold measurement but may be set to `"standard score"` or `"quantile"` with respect to the distribution of a particular modification at a particular time of measurement across the protein-protein interaction network.
-Conversions are computed with respect to individual communities.
+It defaults to the
+log2-fold measurement but may be set to `"standard score"` or `"quantile"`,
+computed with respect to the distribution of a particular modification at a
+particular time of measurement across the protein-protein interaction network.
+Conversions refer to individual communities.

 ```json
 [